photobooth-app/photobooth-docs/docs/setup/configuration/camera_setup.md

 ## Digicamcontrol Backend

+!!! info
+    This backend is deprecated.
+Digicamcontrol is not actively maintained since long time.
+The backend might be removed in the future.

 The app is tested with a webcamera in Digicamcontrol.
 In general all [digicamcontrol supported cameras](https://digicamcontrol.com/cameras) can be used.
 If the camera supports liveview a stream is created and being used as preview in the app.
 If the camera does not support liveview, you might want to consider to setup the app with two backends so one is for stills, the other one for preview/video.